FunkinCrew/Funkin/README.md

 	public static var API:String = "";
 	public static var EncKey:String = "";
 }
 ```
-3. Paste the text into the APIStuff.hx file and save the game.
+3. Paste the text into the APIStuff.hx file and save the file.

 You should be good from there!
 Now, onto compiling!

-# Compiling game
+# Compiling the Game

 ## HTML Building: